-The Lightning entered into a multi-year affiliation agreement with the Syracuse Crunch of the AHL starting with the 2012-13 regular season.
+The Lightning entered into a multi-year affiliation agreement with the Syracuse Crunch of the AHL starting with the 2012-13 regular season and have extended the agreement untl the 2016-17.
 The Crunch play in the AHL's Eastern Conference East Division.
 Home games are played at Oncenter War Memorial Arena.

-The Syracuse Crunch is entering into its 19th year of operation in the AHL and boast the longest, current independent ownership group led by Howard Dolgon.
-The Crunch has the sixth longest tenure of any AHL team.
-The Lightning will be the fourth primary NHL affiliate of the Crunch, who previously partnered with Vancouver (1994-99), Columbus (2000-09) and Anaheim (2010-12).
+The Syracuse Crunch is entering into its 22nd year of operation in the AHL and boast the longest, current independent ownership group led by Howard Dolgon.
+The Lightning are the fourth primary NHL affiliate of the Crunch, who previously partnered with Vancouver (1994-99), Columbus (2000-09) and Anaheim (2010-12).
 Syracuse had a dual affiliation with Vancouver and Pittsburgh from 1997-1999.

-Tampa Bay previously held their primary AHL affiliation with the Norfolk Admirals over the past five seasons.
-As the Lightning’s top affiliate, the Admirals captured the Calder Cup last week and also set a professional hockey record, winning 28 consecutive games to close out the 2011-12 regular season.
+Tampa Bay previously held their primary AHL affiliation with the Norfolk Admirals for five seasons.
+As the Lightning’s top affiliate, the Admirals captured the Calder Cupin 2012 and also set a professional hockey record, winning 28 consecutive games to close out the 2011-12 regular season.

 800 S. State Street

 Julien BriseBois - General Manager

 Julien BriseBois enters his third season as assistant general manger of the Tampa Bay Lightning after being named to the position on July 16, 2010.
 He reports directly to vice president and general manager Steve Yzerman and assists him in all aspects of player personnel decisions, contract preparation and negotiation, and salary arbitration for the Lightning and the Syracuse Crunch of the American Hockey League, for whom he also serves as general manager.
 BriseBois also manages interpretation of the NHL's collective bargaining agreement and the salary cap for Tampa Bay.